 Treatment of uterine cancer can take various forms, according to the Mayo Clinic, with surgery to remove the uterus, ovaries, and fallopian tubes the most commonly recommended course of action.
 Chemotherapy or radiation therapy can also be used as treatment, with hormone therapy, immunotherapy, and the use of targeted drugs in use as less commonly prescribed treatments.

-If you or a loved one developed uterine cancer after using chemical hair relaxer products, you may want to speak with the lawyers at Johnson//Becker, PLLC.
+If you or a loved one developed ovarian or uterine cancer after using chemical hair relaxer products, you may want to speak with the lawyers at Johnson//Becker, PLLC.
 We are actively filing new product liability lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.
 We would be honored to speak with you and respond promptly to every inquiry we receive.